Harvey Society: Lectures

+In 2005 for the one hundredth anniversary of the society, there was a "Centennial Symposium."
+At the end of the day, Commissioner of Health of the City of New York presented the New York City Proclamation for "Harvey Society Day".

 Other notable medical associations named after William Harvey

+The Harveian Society of Edinburgh was founded in 1782 by Dr Andrew Duncan.
+The Society holds an annual Festival in honour of Harvey in either the Royal College of Physicians of Edinburgh or the Royal College of Surgeons of Edinburgh.
+At the annual Festival, an oration is given by the President to commemorate Harvey's life and work.

 The Harveian Society of London is a medical society founded in 1831 based in The Medical Society of London, Chandos Street, in Cavendish Square.

 The Royal College of Physicians of London holds an annual lecture established by William Harvey in 1656 called the Harveian Oration.

 The Harvey Club of London, the oldest medical club in Canada, was founded in 1919 and is based in the University of Western Ontario.